Laravel vs Django for Solo Developers

 Language ecosystem is the big differentiator.
 Python gives you access to the entire data science and AI ecosystem.
 PHP gives you the largest web hosting ecosystem.
 If your app involves any data processing or ML, Python and Django make that trivial.
 If you need cheap shared hosting everywhere, PHP and Laravel win.

 Admin panels take different approaches.
 Django auto-generates an admin from your models.
 It works out of the box, handles CRUD, filtering, and search.
-Laravel has Nova ($199 license) for a similar experience, or you can use the free Filament package.
+Laravel has Nova (a single-project license is $99 one time, renewing at $79 per year; the unlimited license is $299 one time, renewing at $249 per year) for a similar experience, or you can use the free Filament package.
 Django's admin being free and built-in is a real cost advantage.

 Deployment story.
-Laravel has Forge ($12/month) that provisions servers, configures Nginx, handles SSL, and deploys with one click.
+Laravel has Forge (the Hobby plan is $12 per month, Growth is $19, Business is $39) that provisions servers, configures Nginx, handles SSL, and deploys with one click.
+There is also Laravel Cloud, a fully managed platform with a Starter plan that has no monthly fee and bills only for usage, plus $5 of free credit on signup.
 Django deployment is more DIY.
 You'll set up Gunicorn, Nginx, and configure everything yourself, or use a PaaS like Railway.
-Laravel's deployment ecosystem is more polished for solo developers.
+Laravel's first-party deployment ecosystem is more polished for solo developers.

 Template engines.
 Laravel's Blade is clean and modern.
 Django's template language is functional but feels dated.
 Laravel also has Livewire for reactive components without JavaScript, which is genuinely great for solo developers who don't want to build a separate frontend.